matthieu-sgi/Synthetic_Data_Blender/website_page.md

 ## Python

-First of all, I higly recommend to read the documentation of Blender.
+First of all, I highly recommend to read the documentation of Blender.
 You can find it [here](https://docs.blender.org/api/current/).

 Also you need to know the basics of python.
 You can find the documentation [here](https://docs.python.org/3/).